 - I. Clinical trials do not require prior authorization. - II.
-All claims for Clinical trials must include ICD-10-CM Code Z00.6. - II.
-Informed consent approved by an IRB-accredited Association for the Accreditation of Human Research Protection Programs (AAHRPP) must be obtained from the member before enrolling in a clinical trial. - III.
-CareSource will cover routine care costs for a member enrolled in a clinical trial as described in this policy when - A. The same routine care costs would be typically covered for a member who is not enrolled in the clinical trial AND - B. All items and services are medically necessary AND - C. All items and services are a covered benefit. - IV.
-CareSource will cover routine care costs for member in a clinical trial where the item or service is - A. Required for the administration and provision of the item or service such as the staffing and equipment need to implant the device OR - B. For the clinically appropriate monitoring of the effects of the item or service OR - C. For the prevention, diagnosis or treatment of complications from item or service provided in the clinical trial. - V. CareSource will NOT cover the following items as they are not considered routine care costs typically covered by a member who is not enrolled in the clinical trial: - A. item or service being evaluated - B. item or service that is only utilized for data collection and analysis and not related to the direct clinical management of member - C. item or service reimbursed or provided for free from another source including the research sponsor - D. item or service only utilized to determine if individual is eligible to participate in clinical trial - E. clinical trials designed to only test toxicity or disease pathology - F. treatment that is not standard of care to support or administer the item or service in the clinical trial - G. transportation, housing, food or expenses for the member or family members/companions associated with travel to or from facility providing the clinical trial - H. experimental/investigational/unproven procedure, treatment, service, supply, device, or product. - VI.
-All applicable plan limitations for coverage for out-or-network providers will apply to routine care costs in a clinical trial.
+All claims for clinical trials must include ICD-10-CM Code Z00.6. - III.
+These claims must also include Attestation Form (BPHASA-2210) along with necessary supporting documentation. - IV.
+Informed consent approved by an IRB accredited Association for the Accreditation of Human Research Protection Programs (AAHRPP) must be obtained from the member before enrolling in a clinical trial. - V. CareSource will cover routine care costs for a member enrolled in a clinical trial as described in this policy when ALL the following are met: - A. The same routine care costs would be typically covered for a member who is NOT enrolled in the clinical trial. - B. All items and services are medically necessary. - C. All items and services are a covered benefit. - VI.
+CareSource will cover routine care costs for member in a clinical trial where the item or service is - A. Required for the administration and provision of the item or service such as the staffing and equipment need to implant the device. - B. For the clinically appropriate monitoring of the effects of the item or service. - C. For the prevention, diagnosis or treatment of complications from item or service provided in the clinical trial. - VII.
+CareSource will NOT cover the following items as they are not considered routine care costs typically covered by a member who is not enrolled in the clinical trial: - A. Item or service being evaluated. - B. Item or service that is only utilized for data collection and analysis and not related to the direct clinical management of member. - C. Item or service reimbursed or provided for free from another source including the research sponsor. - D. Item or service only utilized to determine if individual is eligible to participate in clinical trial. - E. Clinical trials designed to only test toxicity or disease.

-VII.
-All applicable utilization management guidelines (including prior authorizations) will apply to routine care for members in a clinical trial.

-E. Conditions of Coverage N/A

-F. Related Policies/Rules NA
+- F. Treatment that is not standard of care to support or administer the item or service in the clinical trial. - G. Transportation, housing, food or expenses for the member or family members/companions associated with travel to or from facility providing the clinical trial. - H. Experimental/investigational/unproven procedure, treatment, service, supply, device, or product. - VIII.All applicable plan limitations for coverage for out-or-network providers will apply to routine care costs in a clinical trial. - IX.
+All applicable utilization management guidelines (including prior authorizations) will apply to routine care for members in a clinical trial. - E. Conditions of Coverage N/A - F. Related Policies/Rules N/A